Procurement Analytics Demystified

 Procurement metrics or key performance indicators (KPIs) provide organizations with quantifiable values to measure performance and guide procurement strategies.
 Metrics can also be used to benchmark procurement’s performance to peers or to prove contribution to company-wide goals and targets.

-One challenge with procurement metrics is that they may be used inconsistently within a procurement organization, or have different meanings for key stakeholders such as finance.
-Here is a quick reference to some of the key metrics you can be measuring.
+One challenge with procurement metrics is that they may be used inconsistently within a procurement organization or have different meanings for key stakeholders such as finance.
+Here is a quick reference to some of the key metrics you can measure.

 1. Spend under management